MooersLab/neovim-init-file/README.md

 The Vim-Plug plugin manager is used.
 Update the plugins with the command `:PlugUpdate`.

-The init.vim calls some plugins that depend on Lua, so these plugins need to be commented out if using neovim < 0.5.
+The init.vim calls some plugins that depend on Lua, which became incorporated in neovim 0.5, so these plugins need to be commented out if using neovim < 0.5.
 The init.vim file has been customized to enable the editing of LaTeX files and code files from about a dozen programming languages.
 It also has plugins for live previews of the PDF file generated from the LaTeX tex file.
 The init.vim file also invokes LSP servers for autocompletion.

-## Script for installing the neovim binary file from the nightly build
+## Script for installing the neovim binary file from the nightly build on Mac OS

 I used the following script on September 2, 2021 to install nightly-build neovim 0.6 binary.